JamilOmar/github-reports/README.md

 - have read access to all the repos and collaborators.
 - create a [GH PAT Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 - set the env GH_TOKEN with the PAT Token's value
+- run `npm install` in the root of this project
 ```sh
 export GH_TOKEN=[your token value]
 ```